cjrhone/beep-boop/README.md

 ## Description

-_A simple website that takes a users number input and returns either beep, boop, or "I'm sorry Dave I can't do that" This website was created at Epicodus coding bootcamp as a week 3 independent project._
+_A simple website that takes a users number input and returns either beep, boop, or "I'm sorry Dave.
+I'm afraid I can't do that"
+This website was created at Epicodus coding bootcamp as a week 3 independent project._

 ## Setup/Installation Requirements